-Racial discrimination and digital border technologies (2020)
+Racial and xenophobic discrimination, emerging digital technologies, and border and immigration enforcement (2020)

 Continuing the analysis in Racial discrimination and emerging digital technologies: A human rights analysis (A/HRC/44/57), this report focuses on the border and immigration enforcement context where digital technologies are deployed.
 Governments and international organisations, including UN agencies, are developing and using digital border technologies in ways that are uniquely experimental, dangerous, and discriminatory, subjecting refugees, migrants, stateless persons and related groups to human rights violations.

 This is an unofficial Japanese translation of the report, Racial discrimination and emerging digital technologies: A Human Rights Analysis (A/HRC/44/57).
 Translation was provided by the International Movement Against all forms of Discrimination and Racism (IMADR).

 Racial discrimination and emerging digital technologies: A Human Rights Analysis (2020)

 This report calls attention to different forms of racial discrimination in the design and use of emerging digital technologies, largely networked and predictive technologies driven by big data and artificial intelligence (“AI”).
 It brings racial equality and non-discrimination principles, codified in all core human rights treaties, to bear on the structural and institutional ways in which such technologies disparately impact people on the basis of their race, ethnicity and religion in combination with gender, disability status and other grounds.

 Reparations for Racial Discrimination Rooted in Colonialism and Slavery (2019)